 Athens Greece is one of the oldest and most influential cities in the world, and it bugs the hell out of me to hear so many people brush it off as a dirty and ugly city.
 Sure, it might be a bit scruffy with some graffiti walls and trash in certain areas, but that doesn’t mean this historic city is lacking for exploration opportunity.

-Ever week while living in Greece on the sailboats we’d arrive back in Athens on a Friday and I’d be eager to get into the city.
+Every week while living in Greece on the sailboats, we’d arrive back in Athens on a Friday and I’d be eager to get into the city.
 The skippers would wonder why, usually referring to it as “kinda shit“.
 But life on a boat for 5 months made me look forward to as much time on land as possible, and I refused to sit around in port.

 Sometimes I would chat with travelers and they’d say they didn’t see much because the city wasn’t very “pretty“.
 They’d rave about the nightlife and bars but would stick close to the hotels or hostels because it didn’t look safe.
 Sure, there are warnings on public transport and on tourist info to watch out for pick-pockets, but that’s the same thing I’ve heard about Barcelona.